abdlquadri/vertx-eventbus-java/README.md

 # vertx-eventbus-java

-A Vert.x EventBus client written in Java, works on Android:
+A Vert.x EventBus client written in Java uses Netty, works on Android:

 ```java
 final CountDownLatch countDownLatch = new CountDownLatch(1);